 - Newcastle Council Great Park page http://www.newcastle.gov.uk/people-and-communities/where-you-live/newcastle-great-park

 One Core Strategy

 Other significant proposed changes are in the One Core Strategy – a joint plan for the future of Newcastle and Gateshead.
-This suggests a number of things that would affect those living at Kingston Park and have attracted protests from residents – for example around 200 people attended a protest ramble on the edge of the city in August 2012.
+This suggested a number of things that would affect those living at Kingston Park and therefore attracted protests from residents – for example around 200 people attended a protest ramble on the edge of the city in August 2012.
 Suggestions originally included: